There are now 2 possible online modes for units:

 - 12 points

-- Students are able to (1) develop laboratory skills and understanding of the work flow in a diagnostic or other microbiology laboratory; (2) extend their knowledge and understanding of infectious diseases; and (3) develop good oral and written communication skills.
+Students are able to (1) develop laboratory or epidemiological skills and understanding of the work flow in a microbiology laboratory such as a research laboratory or a diagnostic laboratory; (2) extend knowledge and understanding of infectious diseases; and (3) develop good oral and written communication skills.

 - Unit Coordinator(s)